cjlee112/pygr/doc/rest/reference/cnestedlist.rst

    of RAM memory.

-   Handling of sequence databases: :meth:`textfile_to_binaries` will attempt to obtain any needed sequence databases using their pygr.Data ID if assigned.
+   Handling of sequence databases: :meth:`textfile_to_binaries` will attempt to obtain any needed sequence databases using their worldbase ID if assigned.
-   If you obtain a :class:`PygrDataNotFoundError`, this simply means that one of the pygr.Data IDs was not found in any of your pygr.Data resource databases.
+   If you obtain a :class:`PygrDataNotFoundError`, this simply means that one of the worldbase IDs was not found in any of your worldbase resource databases.
 In this case, you must either add it to one of your resource databases, or add a resource database that does contain it to your PYGRDATAPATH, then re-run :meth:`textfile_to_binaries`.

-   On the other hand, if any of the needed sequence databases were NOT assigned a pygr.Data ID, then you will have to provide that sequence database(s) manually to the :meth:`textfile_to_binaries()` function, either via its *seqDict* argument (if the NLMSA contains only one sequence database), or via its *prefixDict* argument (if the NLMSA contains multiple sequence
+   On the other hand, if any of the needed sequence databases were NOT assigned a worldbase ID, then you will have to provide that sequence database(s) manually to the :meth:`textfile_to_binaries()` function, either via its *seqDict* argument (if the NLMSA contains only one sequence database), or via its *prefixDict* argument (if the NLMSA contains multiple sequence